 To receive Part D services, you must enroll in a private plan.
 This can be done as a stand-alone plan if you have Original Medicare or as part of a Medicare Advantage plan (known as Medicare Part C), which also includes hospital and medical coverage.

-Most Medicare drug plans have a coverage gap.
-After you and the plan spend a certain amount on prescriptions, coverage stops.
-At that point, you're responsible for paying a large share of future prescription costs for the calendar year, until you reach a predetermined amount.
-If you exceed the coverage gap for your Medicare drug plan, you'll be able to purchase brand-name and generic drugs at a discounted price.
+It is important to note that most Medicare drug plans have a coverage gap, where coverage stops after you and the plan have spent a certain amount on prescriptions.
+At this point, you are responsible for a large share of future prescription costs until you reach a predetermined amount.
+If you exceed the coverage gap, you can purchase brand-name and generic drugs at a discounted price.

-Higher-income Medicare recipients pay a monthly income-related premium for Part D benefits.
-In addition to the Part D federal government premium cost, you may have a monthly premium charged by the Part D private insurer.
-Other costs may include an annual deductible and coinsurance of copayments
+Higher-income Medicare recipients may pay a monthly income-related premium for Part D benefits, in addition to the federal government premium cost.
+Other costs may include an annual deductible and coinsurance or copayments.

 You can contact us via our email form below, text, or give us a call!